 There’s a bit of early publishing history in Penumbra, and my main source for that was The Book in the Renaissance.
 I’ve written about Andrew Pettegree’s history elsewhere, so here I’ll just say this: if you are even a little bit interested in Gutenberg’s world, you will dig this.
-Turns out the book business circa 1450-1600 was just as competitive and chaotic—just as weird—as the internet business today.
+Turns out the book business circa 1450-1600 was just as competitive and chaotic —

 Now this is definitely an aspirational association: The Information is one of the best books, on any subject, in any genre, of the last few years.
 Like Penumbra, it’s a book interested in messages and codes and the question of what endures, and how.
 But Gleick’s book, which is a sort of cross-cutting history, goes about a hundred times deeper.
 By the third chapter, your brain will be crackling.
 By the fifth, it will be on fire.